 When I mention infrastructure, I’m mainly talking about roads and airports.
 The Philippines has roughly a third of the population of the United States, but it doesn’t have a third of the airports.

 The largest population center is the National Capital Region, which includes metro Manila and where I live, Olongapo City.
-There are more people living in this region than Los Angeles in the United States, but Los Angeles isn’t limited by a single expressway – all of the expressways on Luzon are connected as one, with separate tollways.
+There are more people living in this region than Los Angeles in the United States, but Los Angeles isn’t limited by a single expressway - all the expressways on Luzon are connected as one, with separate tollways.
 It will take years before a second, independent expressway is started.

 There’s one airport in metro Manila and another in the Clark Economic Zone (Pampanga).
 The airport at the Subic Bay Freeport Zone is only used for cargo.
 The traffic surrounding the Manila airport is congested beyond belief.